 What stands out in Cupla for long-distance couples: Shared calendar sync (Google, Apple, Outlook), Date planner with reminders so you don’t skip rituals, To-dos and lists that update on both phones and Widgets for quick check-ins without opening the app.

-7. We2 — Games and App-Connected Sex Play
+7. We2 — Games and Intimacy-Focused Play for Couples

 We2 is a couple-focused app that turns distance into fun with 9+ adult games such as Truth or Dare, Sex Roulette, Role Play prompts, and Kamasutra positions.
 Designed for partners who want to keep intimacy lighthearted yet exciting.
 It’s marked 17+ for frequent sexual content and nudity, so couples know upfront it’s for adults only.
 The app is regularly updated, and the App Store listing clearly flags its category, rating, and content level.